7 Mistakes to Avoid When Freezing Baked Cookies or Cookie Dough

-Getting ahead of your holiday cookie-baking now, before the madness sets in, is a smart move.
-That means leaning on your freezer for some big help — prep those cookies now, tuck them away in there, and they'll be there for you when those parties come calling.
-While the process is straightforward enough, there are some particular things to keep in mind to achieve success and ensure your festive cookies will go off without a hitch.
-Here are seven mistakes to avoid.
+Getting ahead of your holiday cookie-baking before the madness sets in is always a smart move.
+That means leaning on your freezer for some big help — prep those cookies now, tuck them away in there, and they’ll be there for you when those parties come calling.

 Mistakes to Avoid When Freezing Cookie Dough